Ward of Court

 2. Minors being children under the age of 18 that require the protection of the Court.

 By far the most common applications are applications for adults due to illnesses diminishing their capacity and resulting in them being unable to manage their own affairs.
-Therefore, our information focuses on this type of applications.
-If you require advice on applications for Minors please contact Maria Lakes on 01 649 9900 or email probate@traceysolicitors.ie.
+Therefore, our information focuses on this type of application.
+If you require advice on applications for Minors please contact us on 01 234 3732 or email info@jrplunkett.ie.

 Legal Test to determine if somebody should be made Ward of Court